bitpay/bitcore/README.md

 ### bitcoind

 There is a bitcoind configuration sample at:
 ```
     etc/mystery/bitcoin.conf
 ```

+If you want to use a external bitcoind server set BITCOIND_HOST / BITCOIND_PORT enviroment variables.
+Make sure that bitcoind is configured to accept incomming connections using 'rpcallowip' decribed in https://en.bitcoin.it/wiki/Running_Bitcoin.

 ### Environmental Settings